Language-Research-Technology/language-data-commons-vocabs/ontology.md

 # Property: collectionEventType

-An event with a start and end time during which data are gathered from partipants, or from other materials
+An event with a start and end time during which data are gathered from participants, or from other materials

 ## Values expected to be one of these types: